zhangyiyi2022/NFT-features-brownie/README.md

 # Custom NFT project

 Implementation of custom NFT smart contract in a python environment with brownie.
-The contract is self-audited and this repo provides comprehensive tests for the contract.
+The contract is self-audited and this repo provides comprehensive tests for the contract to ensure integrity and security.

 ## Features